cdp-ucsc/doc/cdp-docs/docs/onboarding/local_development_setup_instructions.md

 ### 2. Install `pyenv`
 `pyenv` is a tool used to manage multiple versions of Python on your computer.
-It allows you to download multiple versions and switch between desired versions all from the CLI.
+It allows you to download multiple versions and switch between desired versions from the CLI.

 #### MacOS Instructions
 Before `pyenv` can be installed, the following must be installed: